mhassan2/splunk-n-box/README.md

 ### **** IMPORTANT NOTE ****
-Feb 29,2020
-There is a confirmed IP aliasing bug in the latest docker release that applies to both Mac and Windows Docker Desktop versions.
+As of Feb 29,2020 there is a confirmed IP aliasing bug in the latest docker release that applies to both Mac and Windows Docker Desktop versions.
 This bug breaks Splunk N' A Box.

 Downgrading to the latest 2.1.x version (2.1.0.5) solves the problem.
 Here are the direct download links.
 Mac: https://download.docker.com/mac/stable/40693/Docker.dmg